agalloch/diet-engine/README.md

 This is currently just a library, but it should [evolve to a Maven plugin](https://github.com/Codarama/diet-maven-mojo), an eclpse plugin and perhaps a web project.

-It's main target group is currently android development as space conservation is completely uneeded for web development, but it can be used for that also.
+It's main target group is currently android development as space conservation is mostly uneeded for web development.

 ## Features